valeriearena/camel-spring-jpa-fulfillmentcenterone-service/README.md

-# Fulfillment Center One Service
+# REST Endpoint to be used with the camel-spring-jpa-order-fulfillment-processor repository

+This is the REST service for Fulfillment Center One in my Pluralsight Apache Camel course and should be used with the camel / spring app in the camel-spring-jpa-order-fulfillment-processor repository.

 Start the service: